sciZer0/7/v/README.md

 **The Continuation**

 <p>&nbsp</p>
-<h1>17 &nbsp Technologies & Creator Donation Culture</h1>
+<h1>16 &nbsp Technologies & Creator Donation Culture</h1>

 At the start, on the Vote blockchain, the blockchain code is close to code of programs inside the Solana blockchain.

-As an element of a Creator Donation Culture, we establish a new fete day -- Creator Thanksgiving Day -- on December 30th where people around the world may give their credits (thanks) to the most useful in-their-opinion creators of ideas and code through direct donations of tokens.
+As an element of a Creator Donation Culture, we establish a new fete day — Creator Thanksgiving Day — on December 30th where people around the world may give their credits (thanks) to the most useful in-their-opinion creators of ideas and code through direct donations of tokens.

-There may (will inevitably) be people who are searching for the creators eligible for donations and forming the lists.
+There may (will inevitably) be people who are searching for the creators eligible for donations, forming the lists.

 Number #1 of the lists might be Anatoly Yakovenko.

+<h1>16 &nbsp CONCLUSION</h1>

+As mentioned above, actually, in the industry, there are many more problems than described here, and probably each blockchain existing in 2023 deserves to go away since it cannot solve these problems.